Creating New Knowledge or Skills

 Running MMLU¶

-export ILAB_MODELS_DIR=$HOME/.local/share/instructlab/models
+$ export ILAB_MODELS_DIR=$HOME/.local/share/instructlab/models

-ilab model evaluate --benchmark mmlu --model $ILAB_MODELS_DIR/instructlab/granite-7b-lab
+$ ilab model evaluate --benchmark mmlu --model $ILAB_MODELS_DIR/instructlab/granite-7b-test

 ...